 Sometimes the normal 5 hours a day or 25 hours may not be enough for a busy family with two working parents.
 An Au Pair Plus will still not take care of a baby under the age of two for regular long hours.

 An Au Pair Plus is normally a single person, male or female, aged 18 years or more.
 You might help with children and light household chores for around 30 hours per week.
-While an Au Pair Plus can work more than a normal au pair, the hours should be kept to 30 hours per week during term time where possible, to enable you to attend language classes if you wish.
+While an Au Pair Plus can work more than a normal au pair, the hours should be kept to 30 hours per week during term time, to enable you to attend language classes if you wish.

 Normal Au Pair Plus duties include childcare, preparing light meals for the children, tidying, washing and ironing, light housework such as dusting, sweeping/mopping and vacuuming, cleaning the kitchen or bathroom.
 Jobs which are not considered routine light housework include wiping down skirting boards and paintwork, polishing brass or silver etc. Your family will give you a timetable and the total number of hours they expect you to work.
 Traditionally the Au Pair’s work is at least 50% child related, so any variation on this needs to be discussed and agreed with you in advance.
 If you will be the only person doing most of the weekly housework, or if the job involves little or no childcare, you should tell us.
 Some male Au Pairs may be willing to undertake outdoor tasks instead of doing indoor housework.

-The payment you will receive is from £85 per week depending on the location, and you will get free lodgings and meals.
+Payment: Usually £90 per week depending on the location, and you will get free lodgings and meals.